Last updated on August 19th, 2022 at 02:23 pm

 If you type site:yourwebsitename into the Google search box (not url field at top) you can see which of your website pages Google currently indexes.
 Some of these may be not needed in the search results, such as archive pages, category pages, tag pages.
 If you are using WordPress you can use a plugin called Yoast to remove these pages from search results.

-In summary, Google is constantly working on updating their ranking algorithm to try and create the best possible user experience and provide users with the most relevant results for a given keyword.
-If your page provides searchers with a good match to what they are looking for Google will want to rank your page high up in their search results.
-Remember that while it is important to optimise your website for relevant and targeted keywords, you should aim to write with people in mind first and Google second.
+Google is constantly working on updating their ranking algorithm to try and create the best possible user experience.
+Google’s aim is to provide users with the most relevant results for a given keyword.
+If your page provides searchers with a good search match Google will rank your page high up in their search results.
+While it’s important to optimise your website for relevant and targeted keywords, you should aim to write with people in mind first and Google second.

 I mostly design websites using WordPress.
 There are several reasons that it is a popular choice.